Nursing Home Abuse and Neglect

 We are here to protect your right to a fair settlement when the attorneys for the defendant want to make sure that you do not recover anything.

-How to report nursing home abuse or neglect
+How to report nursing home abuse or neglect in Alabama

 If you witness an elder or another vulnerable adult being neglected or abused, if it is an emergency, dial 911 for law enforcement.
 If you witness or see signs of abuse, neglect, poor care, not enough staff, unsafe or unsanitary conditions, dietary problems, or mistreatment you should file a complaint immediately.
 You can also file a complaint about the care a resident is receiving in an Alabama nursing home by contacting the Alabama Department of Public Health: